prajwalDU/Bike-sharing-demand-prdiction-prajwal/README.md

 5. GradientBoosting Regressor

-**Conclusion**
+# Conclusion

 Functioning day is the most influencing feature and temperature is at the second place for LinearRegressor.
 Temperature is the most important feature for DecisionTree, RandomForest and GradientBoosting Regressor.
 Functioning day is the most important feature and Winter is the second most for XGBoostRegressor.

-# RMSE Comparisons:
+**RMSE Comparisons** :

-LinearRegressor RMSE : 370.46
+1. LinearRegressor RMSE : 370.46
-DecissionTreeRegressor RMSE : 302.53
+2. DecissionTreeRegressor RMSE : 302.53
-RandomForestRegressor RMSE : 290.02
+3. RandomForestRegressor RMSE : 290.02
-XGBoostRegressor RMSE : 242.72
+4. XGBoostRegressor RMSE : 242.72
-GradientBoostingRegressor RMSE : 248.18
+5. GradientBoostingRegressor RMSE : 248.18

 The feature temperature is on the top list for all the regressors except XGBoost.

 XGBoost is acting different from all the regressors as it is considering whether it is winter or not.
 And is it a working day or not.
 Though winter is also a function of temperature only but it seems this trick of XGBoost is giving better results.

 XGBoostRegressor has the Least Root Mean Squared Error.
 So It can be considered as the best model for given problem.